 It would seem someone else has beaten Elon Musk to conquering the far reaches of outer space.
-Across Seconds is a four-piece experimental/post-prog instrumental rock band based in Mumbai and are out with one of the most ambitious instrumental pieces in a while with their debut, Four Seconds from Home.
+Across Seconds is a four-piece experimental/post-prog instrumental rock band based in Mumbai and are out with one of the most ambitious instrumental pieces in a while with their debut, Four Light Years from Home.
 The band is known for fusing heartwarming melodies along with odd time signatures with poly-rhythms and it shows.
 The entire record is an instrumental odyssey, with the theme of space exploration being subtly woven throughout with the song titles and the ethereal sound effects that recur throughout.

 The intro, ‘Flow’ is a garbled voice message which briefs us on our mission to explore other worlds.
 Shortly thereafter, the song ‘T minus 10’ details the emotions underlying such a mission with its ambient tone and soothing melodies.
 Its odd time signatures and slow guitars highlight the unease and trepidation that even the most adventurous explorers face before such a mission.
 As the tempo of the track rises, we approach lift off and there’s no turning back as the track shifts gear into an intense finale with incredibly spacey riffs.